Active and inactive quarantine in epidemic spreading on adaptive activity-driven networks

-In Fig.~\ref{fig:SIR_prev}(a) we compare $R_{\infty}$ of the NADwA case with the active/inactive quarantines, computed as a function of $r/r_C$, fixing the same $\delta=0.9$.
+In Fig.~\ref{fig:SIR_prev}(a) we compare $R_{\infty}$ of the NAdwA case with the active/inactive quarantines, computed as a function of $r/r_C$, fixing the same $\delta=0.9$.
 Both quarantines deeply lowers the epidemic final-size compared to the non-adaptive case, however the active quarantine produces an higher $R_{\infty}$ than the inactive one.
 The epidemic final-size of the active case is about 10\% higher than the inactive one for small infectivity $r/r_C \sim 1$, i.e. the significant regime for an effective quarantine.
-Moreover, both quarantine strategies greatly impact on the SIR dynamics: in Fig.~\ref{fig:SIR_prev}(b) we plot the temporal evolution of the average infection probability $\overline{P}(t)$ for $\delta=0.9$ and $r/r_C = 1.4$.
-The infection peak is strongly flattened compared to the NADwA case: it occurs approximatively at the same time and in general its height for the active quarantine is 10\%-20\% larger than the inactive one for $r/r_C \sim 1$ (depending on $\delta$ value).
-These estimates outlines a difference between the two strategies even if the effect is much smaller compared to the SIS model.
+Both quarantine strategies greatly impact on the SIR dynamics: Fig.~\ref{fig:SIR_prev}(b) shows the temporal evolution of the average infection probability $\overline{P}(t)$ for $\delta=0.9$ and $r/r_C = 1.4$. { The infection peak is strongly flattened and occurs slightly before, compared to the NAdwA dynamics.
+This is expected, as social distancing anticipates the decay of the fraction of infected nodes.
+The height of the peak for the active quarantine is 10\%-20\% larger than the inactive one for $r/r_C \sim 1$ (depending on $\delta$ value).} These estimates outlines a difference between the two strategies even if the effect is smaller compared to the SIS model.

-Thus far we considered quarantine measures implemented at the beginning of the epidemic, however typically the containment measures are applied only after a fraction $\beta$ of the population has been infected.
+Thus far we considered quarantine measures implemented at the beginning of the epidemic.
+However typically the containment measures are applied only after a fraction $\beta$ of the population has been infected.
 This is relevant for the SIR model, since the dynamics and $R_\infty$ depend strongly on the initial conditions, contrary to the SIS.
-Therefore, we let the epidemic process evolve on the NADwA network, without adaptive behaviours, until a fraction $\beta$ of the population has been infected.
-Then, the quarantine measures are implemented and are kept effective until the end of the epidemic.
+Therefore, we let the epidemic process evolve on the NAdwA network, without adaptive behaviours, until a fraction $\beta$ of the population has been infected.
+Then, quarantine measures are implemented and are kept effective until the end of the epidemic.